 It’s all good though!
 Learning to buy and sell a home at the same time is absolutely possible.
 It’s done all the time!
 But… you still need to make sure that you have an experienced Realtor on your side helping to facilitate both sales.
 For most people, buying and selling a home simultaneously is the only option.
 This is what you need to know to ensure that the sale, and the purchase go as smoothly as possible.
 Timing and coordination is KEY!

 Know your local real estate market

 Before you jump in head first and start searching for a new home, or put your current home up for sale, make damn sure that you have a solid understanding of the housing market in your area, as well as the area where you’re buying the next home).
 Is it a Buyers market or a Sellers market?
 Which direction is the market trending?
 How are interest rates trending?

 Really take the time to learn and prepare.
-I know what you’re probably thinking… “But Dustin, I’m not a real estate expert.”
+I know what you’re probably thinking… “But Chris, I’m not a real estate expert.”
 Don’t worry- you’re not on your own.
 That’s exactly why you’re going to find a proven, knowledgeable, local Realtor with actual experience coordinating a simultaneous sale and purchase successfully.
 That’s their job!
 Now, with not one, but two transactions at stake here, this is not the time to hire Cousin Billy who just got his real estate license last month.
 Promise me… no hiring unproven, newbie friends or family members.
 Promise!
 Cross your heart, hope to… well, you get the point.